-You probably never thought of the Fed the last time you updated your resume.
-But the Fed is thinking of you.
 At every meeting, monetary policymakers consider labor market data as they make decisions aimed at achieving maximum employment.

-Putting credit card rates in motion
+Fed affects credit card rates

 "Retirees want to live on the interest on their CDs," Reese says.
 "The Fed determines whether they can do that or not."

-CD rates largely follow the short-term interest rates that track the federal funds rate.
+CD rates largely follow the short-term interest rates that track the Federal funds rate.
 However, Treasury yields and other macroeconomic factors can influence rates on long-term CDs.

-Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, a senior financial consultant at Charles Schwab.
+Individuals should focus on the real rate of return on CDs, after inflation is taken into account, says Casey Mervine, vice president and a senior financial consultant at Charles Schwab.
 In the late 1980s, for instance, you could earn double-digit rates on CDs, but with inflation also in the double digits, your actual earnings were much lower due to the erosion of your purchasing power.

-Driving auto loan rates
+Fed drives auto loan rates

 The federal funds rate chiefly influences short-term interest rates, because it's a rate on money lent overnight between banks, but it also trickles through to medium-term fixed loans, such as auto loans.